BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_05.md

 !battle(["Tapu-Bulu", :TAPUBULU, 0], "Grassy Terrain")

 Gengar likes to use Sludge Wave, transforming the field into Corrosive Field.
 This literally OHKO's Tapu Bulu as it steps onto the field.
-Now this is epic.
 Catch **Tapu Bulu** afterwards!

 Finally, go to Amethyst and transform the field to Psychic Terrain.

 !battle(["Tapu-Lele", :TAPULELE, 0], "Psychic Terrain")

-This is our first mandatory battle with built-in Psychic Terrain... and you'll probably see why this field is a huge pain here.
-Telepathy just, doubles speed, so three of your opponents will easily outspeed.
-That's on top of massive boosts to an already great type, and Psych Up... oh god why.
+This is our first mandatory battle with built-in Psychic Terrain... so it's time to get used to it.
+Telepathy doubles speed...
+That's on top of massive boosts to an already great type, and Psych Up... oh god.
 You'll know what I mean when you see it.

-Trick Room is good here, even extended for free, so that's neat.
+Trick Room is good here as its even extended for free, so that's neat.
 Your own Psych Up can work wonders here if need be.
 Haze and Taunt can also help you keep your sanity here.

 Catch **Tapu Lele** once you're done, then make your way back to the Nightclub.